 I connect these idea with what happens when I plant a seed. ( I am a fanatic gardener, seed sprouter and seed saver) Unless the seed dies in its current form it cannot assume the successive forms that lead to harvest – and to new seeds which appear only at the end of the cycle of generation.

 (And on that topic, one of my gardening interests is growing dye plants for use in colouring and marking my vintage textiles.
-For more about natural dyeing , see my Natural Dyeing page on this blog. )
+See my dye plant and dye colour pages)

 When I assemble textile with fragments from hither and thither, each with its traces and layers of memories and histories, I am committing them to becoming new forms in active memory and so to enter another cycle of generation, degeneration/decay and then regeneration all over again.